$0 Colorado Foster Care Quick-Start Checklist

 Become a Foster Parent in Denver, Colorado Springs, and Colorado's Major Counties

 The process of becoming a foster parent in Colorado is the same at its core whether you live in Denver's Capitol Hill neighborhood or a subdivision outside Fort Collins.
-The state requirements under 12 CCR 2509-8 — the background checks, the SAFE home study, the 27 hours of pre-service training — apply everywhere.
+The state requirements under 12 CCR 2509-8 — the background checks, the SAFE home study, and the initial training requirement typically totaling 27 hours — apply everywhere.
 What varies is the experience of navigating that process through your specific county or the private Child Placement Agency (CPA) you choose.

 This guide covers what prospective families in Colorado's most populated counties should know before they start.